top of page

 Selected publications

 • Choi W#, Fattah M#, Shang YT#, Thompson MP, Carrow K, Hu D, Liu ZR, Avram M, Bailey K, Berger O, Qi X* and Gianneschi NC*, Mutant Huntingtin Mimetic Protein-like Polymer Blocks Mitochondrial damage, Rescues Huntington’s Neurons, and Slows Onset of Neuropathology In Vivo. #, co-first author. *, co-corresponding author.
-Science Advances, In press
+Science Advances, 2024, Nov 1, 10, eado8307

 • Sridharan PS, Miller E, Kee T, Chakraborty S, Hu D, Tripathi SJ, Koh Yeojung, Chaubey K, Dhar M, Vazquez-Rosa E, Shin MK, Alvarado RA, Barker S, Franke K, Cintron-Perez CJ, Flanagan M, Castellani RJ, Gefen T, Wilson BM, Fujioka H, Woo JA, Kang D, Paul BD, Qi X* and Pieper AA*, Early transient inhibition of excessive mitochondrial fission after brain injury blocks transition to chronic neurodegenerative disease. *, co-corresponding author.
 Cell Reports Medicine, 2024 Sep 17;5(9):101715, PMID: 39241772